valkey-io/valkey-rfc/ValkeyJSON.md

 We should extend RapidJSON to support a subset of the JSONPath query language that is compatible with RedisJSON v2 API.
 To achieve this, we designed a JSONPath query parser that integrates with RapidJSON.
 It is a recursive descent parser driven by LL(1) grammar.
-The core class is Selector, which glues everything together, and make the JSONPath query apply to all CRUD operations.
+The core class is Selector, which glues everything together, and makes the JSONPath query apply to all CRUD operations.
 Internally, the Selector maintains two pointers.
 One points to the current position in the query path string.
 The other points to the current node in the JSON tree.
 Based on what’s parsed so far, it takes actions to traverse the tree or select target values.